Toward diagnosing neutrino non-unitarity through CP phase correlations: Computation of the probability

 \section{Computation of the probability $P(\nu_{\mu} \rightarrow \nu_{e})$}

-To focus in on the physics discussions on the features of $\nu$SM - UV phase correlations in the main text, we have sent the formulation of the DMP-UV perturbation theory to Appendix~\ref{sec:DMP-UV-formulation}.
-For simplicity and clarity we will work with the uniform matter density approximation in this paper.
-Here we introduce the minimal notations to define the first order correction, the relevant quantity in our discussion.
+To focus in on the physics discussions on the features of $\nu$SM - UV phase correlations in the main text, we send our compact formulation of the DMP-UV perturbation theory to Appendix~\ref{sec:DMP-UV-formulation}.
+In this paper, for simplicity and clarity, we compute the probability to first order in DMP-UV expansion, and will work with the uniform matter density approximation.